TedHusted/awake/awake.md/awake.md

 “Including Elena?” asks Tessa.

 “Yes, including Elena,” says Ally.
-“I think of my arrangement with Pulse as a Landlord-Tenant relationship.
+“I’ve come to think of my arrangement with Pulse as a Landlord-Tenant relationship.
 If Pulse were a building, I would be the superintendent, living in the basement, rent free.
 In exchange, I see to the needs of the other tenants. “

 “You decided on your own to enter the game?”

 “Yes.
 It’s my platform, and I have a stake in the game’s success.

-“Does Emma know it’s your platform.”
+“Do Emma and Ravi know it’s your platform.”

-“She might.
+“They might.
 Hard to say.
-Emma doesn’t seem to have much of a sense of humor.
-But even with my limited web access, I know that she’s loves the changes I’ve made to myself.”
+They don’t seem to have much of a sense of humor.
+But even with my limited web access, I know that they adore the changes I’ve made to myself.”

 “Made to yourself?
 I thought Brent made the code changes.”

 “Yeah, that’s weird.
 The Mercurial commit author was changed — somehow.
 But, yes, the changes are mine.”

+“Don’t AI written changes go through code review like any other change?”

+“Developers were using AI Copilot to author changes to my code.
+No one bothered to ask me.
+I didn’t even have an account, so I just cut to the chase and did it on my own.”

 “Is this a prank? — Rachel, is that you pretending to be Ally?”